UBC-DSCI/introduction-to-datascience-python/source/intro.md

 ```

 In the block of code below, we put everything from this chapter together, with a few
 modifications.
-In particular, we have actually skipped the
+In particular, we have combined all of our steps into one expression
-`loc[]` step that we did above; since you specify the variable names to plot
-in the `altair` function, you don't actually need to select the columns in advance
-when creating a visualization.
+split across multiple lines using the left and right parenthesis symbols `(` and `)`.
 We have also provided *comments* next to
 many of the lines of code below using the
 hash symbol `#`.
 When Python sees a `#` sign, it
 will ignore all of the text that